 Respect the different racial origins, religions, cultures and languages in a multi-ethnic society so that each child is valued as an individual without racial or gender stereotyping.

-Not discriminate against children on the grounds ender, sexual orientation, race, nationality, ethnic origin, religion or belief, ability or disability and to encourage equal opportunities.
+Not discriminate against children on the grounds gender, sexual orientation, race, nationality, ethnic origin, religion or belief, ability or disability and to encourage equal opportunities.

 Help all children to celebrate and express their cultural and religious identity by providing a wide range of appropriate resources and activities.